 But over the years, the regime’s aggression has been directed not only internally: just as it had early-on turned against the Eritrean people, it had taken to turning against its neighbors as well.
 Shortly after independence, skirmishes with Yemen and Djibouti arose, as did hostile interventions in Sudan.
 Eritrean troops also participated in the overthrow of the Mobutu regime in the Democratic Republic of Congo.
 More clashes with Djibouti arose.
 Years later the regime was seen to be supporting Islamist rebels in Somalia, for which the United Nations Security Council in 2009 imposed on Eritrea an arms embargo and other sanctions, including a ban on international travel on the part of its leadership.
 The Security Council renewed and expanded those sanctions in 2011.
 As of October 2014 the Security Council’s Monitoring Group on Somalia and Eritrea found that Eritrea continued to be in violation of the resolutions underlying the 2009 sanctions, including by supporting armed anti-Ethiopian groups in various countries in the region.
 In October 2015, the Monitoring Group alleged that Eritrea was aiding the Saudi Arabian-led war against Houthi insurgents in Yemen.
 In October 2016 the Monitoring Group reiterated its concerns that the Eritrean regime might, in multiple ways, be arming groups that could destabilize the region and could be violating the arms embargo; and it noted the regime’s unwillingness to communicate with or to grant in-country access to the Monitoring Group.
 In November 2016 the Security Council renewed the arms embargo, partly because of the regime’s refusal to participate in the monitoring effort.
 It renewed the embargo again in November 2017.

-In view of all of the foregoing, Eritrea has come to be viewed, and it remains being viewed, by the great majority of nations as both internally and externally deadly.
+In view of all of the foregoing, Eritrea has come to be viewed by the great majority of nations as both internally and externally deadly.
 The regime’s response to that view has been an ever greater paranoia and a self-imposed, nearly impenetrable isolation.
 It has rejected most foreign aid and banned all foreign NGOs.
 It limits entrance to and closely restricts the movements of foreign visitors.
-Almost no Western companies have invested in the country, except for the Canadian mining company Nevsun — which has gained notoriety for allegedly using government-furnished slave labor and sharing the profits with the regime, and which was identified in the Monitoring Group’s October 2016 report as possibly facilitating the regime’s violation of the Security Council’s arms embargo and its proscription of arming destabilizing groups.
+Almost no Western companies have invested in the country.
+One exception is the Canadian mining company Nevsun, which has gained notoriety for allegedly using government-furnished slave labor and sharing its profits with the regime.
+Nevsun was identified in the Monitoring Group’s October 2016 report as possibly facilitating the regime’s violation of the Security Council’s arms embargo and its proscription against arming destabilizing groups.

 Through all of this, and despite the intense attention brought by the various United Nations’ investigations, the regime has not materially budged in its repressive behavior.
 Promises to shorten the length of national service and to increase net salaries for those serving have not materialized.
 Purges and imprisonment of dissidents have continued.
 As of February 2017, prisons were so overfull that reportedly prisoners had to serve time in shifts — going home for a few days each week, then returning to their confinement.
 The government persistently denied and failed to respond effectively to a new drought in 2015-2017 that amplified malnutrition for large portions of the population, and that reportedly brought famine and cholera to certain areas.
 And government policies in such areas as currency controls, commercial monopolization, rationing, transportation and infrastructure have continued to exacerbate the country’s destitution, all as reported HERE in January 2017 by Human Rights Concern Eritrea.